BankApp-project/auth/wiki/Implementation-Details.md

       low-level broker interaction.

 3. **The Message Publisher (`NotificationCommandPublisherAmqp.java`)**
-    - **Role**: The infrastructure-specific adapter that communicates directly with RabbitMQ.
+    - **Role**: The infrastructure-specific driven adapter that communicates directly with RabbitMQ.
     - **Purpose**: Implements the `NotificationCommandPublisher` interface, abstracting away the details of the `RabbitTemplate`.
     - **Mechanism**: It uses Spring AMQP's `RabbitTemplate` to send the `SendEmailNotificationCommand` object to a